LOG_ARCHIVE_DEST_n Parameter Attributes

 Specifies an alternate archiving destination to be used when the original destination fails.

-Category | ALTERNATE=LOG_ARCHIVE_DEST_n |
+| Category | ALTERNATE=LOG_ARCHIVE_DEST_n |

-Data Type | String |
+| Data Type | String |

-Valid Value | A LOG_ARCHIVE_DEST_ n destination, where n is a value from 1 through 10. |
+| Valid Value | A LOG_ARCHIVE_DEST_n destination, where n is a value from 1 through 10. |

-Default Value | None.
+| Default Value | None.
 If an alternate destination is not specified, then redo transport services do not automatically change to another destination. |

-Requires attributes | Not applicable |
+| Requires attributes | Not applicable |

-Conflicts with attributes | None Foot 1 |
+| Conflicts with attributes | None Foot 1 |

-Corresponds to | ALTERNATE and STATUS columns of the V$ARCHIVE_DEST view |
+| Corresponds to | ALTERNATE and STATUS columns of the V$ARCHIVE_DEST view |

 Footnote 1 If the

-attribute is optional.
+ALTERNATEattribute is optional.
 If an alternate destination is not specified, then redo transport services do not automatically change to another destination if the original destination fails. - You can specify only one alternate destination for each

-parameter, but several enabled destinations can share the same alternate destination. - Ideally, an alternate destination should specify either:
+LOG_ARCHIVE_DEST_nparameter, but several enabled destinations can share the same alternate destination. - Ideally, an alternate destination should specify either:

 - A different disk location on the same local standby database system (shown in Example 15-1)